Parent Support Groups (SEND)

 - Families with a child with Down’s Syndrome are invited to join the South Buckinghamshire parent support group, or the North Bucks Downs Syndrome Group.

-- BucksVision is a registered charity which provides support and services to anyone with serious sight loss throughout Buckinghamshire.
+- BucksVision is a registered charity that provides support and services to anyone with serious sight loss throughout Buckinghamshire.

-- Oxfordshire Deaf Society (open to Bucks families).
+Oxfordshire Deaf Society (open to families in Buckinghamshire).
 One of the most important roles of Oxford DCS is to provide opportunities for families to meet and help each other.

 - Speech and Language - AFASIC England is a parent-led organisation to help children and young people with speech and language impairments and their families.
 Although there is currently no AFASIC parent support group running in Buckinghamshire – there is a local contact who can offer advice and signposting.